Skip to main content

 Embedded images

-3. Reference the image in your HTML (or CSS) with cid:<cid>.
+3. Reference the image in your HTML using src="cid:your-cid-value".

-The cid must be globally unique within the message.
-A good pattern is to append a domain you control, e.g. logo.12345@example.com.
+The cid value must be unique within the message.
+A recommended pattern is to use an email-like format with a domain you control, such as logo@example.com or header-image@mycompany.com.
+This format helps ensure uniqueness and follows email standards.

 Basic example